dev-mush/jaims-py/README.md

 - **Application focused**: I'm not trying to build a library similar to langchain or llamaindex to perform data-driven operations on LLMs, I'm trying to build a very simple and lightweight framework that leverages the possibility of LLMs to perform function calling so that LLMs can easily be integrated in software applications.
 - **Extensible**: I'm planning to add more providers and more features.

-As a side note, I've just recently begun to employ Python for production code, therefore I might have "contaminated" the codebase with some approaches, patterns or choices that might not be idiomatic or "pythonic", I'm more than happy to receive feedback and open to suggestions on how to make the codebase cleaner and more idiomatic, hopefully without too many breaking changes.

 ## ⚠️ Project status

 I'm using this library in many of my projects without problems, that said I've just revamped it entirely to support multiple providers and entirely refactored the codebase to streamline function calling.
 I've done my best to test it thoroughly, but I can't guarantee something won't break.

+In the [roadmap](docs/roadmap.md) I'm tracking the next steps I'm planning to take to improve the library.

 I'm actively working on this project and I'm open to contributions, so feel free to open an issue or a PR if you find something that needs fixing or improving.

-My [next steps](docs/roadmap.md#-next---high-priority) will be to improve tests and documentation, and to extend the built in providers to support more models.

 Since I've started the development of JAIms, a few similar projects have been started, and granted that I didn't have time to check them out yet, some might easily be more advanced, yet I've widely employed this library in my projects and those of the company I work for, and I've been actively maintaining it, so I'm planning to keep it up to date and to improve it as much as I can.